 Walmart is throwing a crazy toy sale today.
 Here are the best deals

 Christmas and Hanukkah are less than two weeks away, which means we've entered holiday present shopping crunch time.
-If you're still searching for gifts to put under the tree, head over to Walmart -- the retailer has rolled back prices on many of the hottest toys of 2022, including deep discounts on Lego sets, Barbie dolls and more kid favorites.
+If you're still searching for gifts to put under the tree, head over to Walmart -- the retailer has rolled back prices on many of the hottest toys of 2022, including deep discounts on Lego sets, Barbie dolls, Disney figures and more kid favorites.

 Save even more on toys at Walmart with this $10 off deal